Buidlboy20/Jarvis/README.md

 and I am not sure that it will work on Windows.
 Microphone and Speaker required.

+I use Python3.10, and I have not tested it on other versions.
 ## Installation

 Clone the repo.